compu-global-hyper-meganet/gatsby-blog/src/pages/2018-10-04-experimenting-with-mob-programming/index.md

 - Common agreed approach - The team must agree the route forward, people can't [go rogue](https://www.merriam-webster.com/words-at-play/were-going-rogue) or implement changes which the team doesn't want.
 - Learn from each other - everything from technical approach to keyboard shortcuts
 - Shared ownership - Less individual stress and pressure because the team is equally responsible for delivering
-- No significant slowdown in output - Whilst in theory one person typing is slower than 5, other efficiencies can be realised, such as: no merge conflicts, no dependencies on development in serial, no configuration inconsistencies
+- No significant slowdown in output - Whilst in theory one person typing is slower than 5, other efficiencies can be realised, such as: no merge conflicts, no dependencies on development in serial and no configuration inconsistencies

 ## Potential concerns